leuat/TRSE/Publish/tutorials/C64/Olimp/README.md

 ## Execution of sequences ##

 Each sequence can be set to be cyclic, which means that program will run it constantly.
-Commands in non‑cyclic sequences can be called or jumped to.
+Commands in non‑cyclic sequences can only be called or jumped to.
-When executing sequences, program runs through all of cyclic ones and executes their commands, and then repeats the process.
+When executing sequences, Olimp runs through all of cyclic ones and executes their commands, and then repeats the process.
-If some command requires the sequence to wait (for example, waiting for timer to expire, or waiting for some input to become 0 or 1), program goes to the next cyclic sequence.
+If some command requires the sequence to wait (for example, waiting for timer to expire, or waiting for some input to become 0 or 1), execution goes to the next cyclic sequence.
-Execution of sequence finishes either after its last command is executed (index z) or if finish sequence command is encountered.
+Execution of sequence finishes either after its last command is executed (step z) or if finish sequence command is encountered.

 ## Inputs, outputs, constants, variables, counters ##